[?] Subscribe To This Site

 Conflict-Free-Diamonds

-Preferably, conflict-free-diamonds are chosen over the blood-diamond for socially and morally responsible engagement ring shopping and eco-friendly jewelry.
+Conflict-free-diamonds are chosen over the blood-diamond for more socially and morally responsible engagement ring shopping and eco-friendly jewelry.

 When planning an eco-friendly wedding, this is the type of purchase you may not have realized had any type of significance.
 It is most often overlooked, but most important.